facelessuser/coloraide/docs/src/markdown/gamut.md

 )
 ```

-No perceptual color space is perfect and no gamut mapping approach is either.
-There are other gamut mapping approaches
+No perceptual color space is perfect and no gamut mapping approach perfect for all situations either.
+There are other
+gamut mapping approaches that can even offer compromises providing better better hue preservation than clipping with
+less shifts in lightness.

-that can even offer compromises between such approaches.
-In the future, it is possible that ColorAide can expose more
+In the future, it is possible that ColorAide can expose more approaches, that provide compromises between preserving
-such approaches, but it is good to know why some approaches may be more favorable at times than others.
+lightness and colorfulness, but it is good to know why some approaches may be more favorable at times than others.

 ## Pointer's Gamut